When you think of the word “stress”, what’s the first thing that comes to mind?

 Another great way to reduce stress is by stepping away from technology.
 Social media is becoming more and more popular, whilst this may sound great, many people are becoming less aware of the effects it’s having on their lives.
 Switch off your phone and snuggle up with a good book and a cuppa, trust me you’ll feel a lot better.

 Regardless of how you carry out your life, it is guaranteed that you will experience daily stress and tension.
 In this fast-moving world we all live in, it is important to learn the best ways to relax and have time to practice these methods.
-If you have any questions or queries please feel free to get in touch on 01733 639 040 or head over to our contact page for more information.
+If you have any questions or queries please feel free to get in touch on 01733 639 040 or head over to our contact page for more information on counselling.

 Matt is a trained and licenced Mindfulness teacher and Stress and Anxiety Reduction Counsellor operating in and around the Peterborough area.
 After overcoming his own stress and anxiety he's found his purpose teaching others to do the same.